Service · Cost-to-Serve

 Deflect

 AI agents, self-service, and proactive communication to kill preventable tickets at the source.
-WISMO, order status, and return initiation usually make up 40–60% of ticket volume and are 80%+ deflectable.
+In DTC programs I’ve led or advised, WISMO, order status, and return initiation often make up 40–60% of ticket volume and are usually the highest-deflection intents.

 02Lever